How domain hijacking can CRIPPLE your website

 In the case of my client, the domain name was taken and used by a business not related to anything in the domain name itself.
 At my suggestion, my client quickly contacted the AuDA about the hijacking issue, a brief investigation was undertaken and the domain was released for re-purchase.
 Tropical Coast Web Design purchased the domain back on behalf of our client and we were back in business.

 The downside was that their business website was out of action for over a month – a long time, especially if you are an online retailer.

 To prevent your domain name being taken, be sure that you have automatic payment renewal set up through your domain register and credit card details are current and not likely to expire soon.
 Your domain register will email you in advance when renewal is upcoming so also check that your registered email address is correct.

-Rusty Mango Design registers domain names on behalf of our clients and take care of any automated payments ensuring that domains remain in the hands of their rightful owners.
+Tropical Coast Web Design can register domain names on behalf of clients and take care of any automated payments ensuring that domains remain in the hands of their rightful owners.

 Domain Hijacking is not the end of the world.
 If you do have a legitimate claim to the domain name – get in touch with the AuDa and they will investigate the issue on your behalf.

 But as always, an ounce of prevention is worth a pound of cure.